 This is where you should store your coins.
-The safest and best place to store your cryptocurrencies are on a hardware wallet.
-So that’s why we we taken time to review and list the best Bitcoin wallets and best crypto wallets.
+The safest and best place to store your cryptocurrencies is on a hardware wallet.
+So that’s why we taken time to review and list the best Bitcoin wallets and best crypto wallets.

 - What is a cryptocurrency wallet

 - Different types of Bitcoin and cryptocurrency wallets